 You don’t have to spend loads of money to get answers.
 You just need to take advantage of the available Facebook tools that are at your fingertips.
 They are easy to use and cost-effective ways to build your brand awareness, connect with your customers, and increase sales without breaking the bank.

-Moreover, what’s really exciting, to set up a Facebook poll is “FREE”.
+Moreover, what’s really exciting, is to set up a Facebook poll is “FREE”.
 The secret of the Top Dogs and Fortune 500 companies is out.
 For decades Madison Ave. used surveys as a valuable marketing tool.
 While small business owners were clueless about the advantages of customer feedback.
 The good news, today, with the advent of the internet, we can poll our target market for free as often as you wish.

 To add fuel to the fire, according to Facebook, there are over two billion monthly users.
 Lastly, your customers, new hires, next business consultant, or the like, will be at your fingertips and easy to reach.